 May include up to 6 credits of EER 690: Graduate Independent/Directed Studies and up to 3 credits of EER 598: Special Topics in EER.

-A grade of B- or better to count for credit towards the degree.
+A grade of B- or better is required for a course to count for credit towards the degree.
 The curriculum includes an M.S. degree in EER (30 credits) typically awarded within the first two years.

-- EER 601: Foundations of Engineering Education Research (3 credits, to be offered every fall term)
+- EER 601: Foundations of Engineering Education Research (3 credits, to be offered once each year)

-- EER 602: Introduction to Theoretical Frameworks (3 credits, to be offered alternate winter terms)
+- EER 602: Introduction to Theoretical Frameworks (3 credits, to be offered once each year)

 - EER 610: Immersive Learning Experience